apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

 GLRM (so as to construct a new initial random point) and see if the model you obtain improves.

-### Parameters
+### Step Size

-* The step size controls the speed of convergence.
+The step size controls the speed of convergence.
 Small step sizes will slow convergence, while large ones will cause divergence.